 Visiting Students applying to the MBA program from another Jesuit MBA program in the Jesuit Multilateral Agreement must be attending a Jesuit MBA program that is at least 50 miles from USF.
 International students are welcome to apply to the School of Management as Visiting Students if they will be studying at USF on a visa other than an F-1 visa.
 I-20s are not issued to Visiting Students.

-To apply as a visiting student, students must follow the process below:
+To apply as a visiting student, students must follow the process as listed:

 STEP 1: Please apply online via visiting student application during the specified timeframe associated with the semester you are interested in enrolling.

 STEP 2: Contact the Graduate Student Affairs Office at email@example.com and include the following:

 Course name and number you are interested in taking

 Attach soft copy of resume

 Attach soft copy of graduate transcripts if currently enrolled or graduated from another graduate program or AACSB-accredited MBA program